DaniS91/Capstone-Project/Planning/log.md

   - link to the initial setup repo: [HERE][Project repo]

 ### Wednesday 7/19/23
-* 6:30 pm - x:xx pm - researching a different database to use with app, maybe postgresql
+* 6:30 pm - 7:02 pm - researching a different database to use with app, maybe postgresql